Zytronium/atlas-cinema-guru/README.md

 - [X] 3 pts: Hovering over a movie image should show the title, description, release year, and genre.
 - [X] 3 pts: Hovering over a movie should show the favorite and watch later buttons.
-- [ ] 1/3 pts: The star should reflect the current favorite state of the movie.
+- [X] 3 pts: The star should reflect the current favorite state of the movie.
 It should be filled in if the movie is favorited or an outline if not favorited.
 Clicking the star button on a movie should remove the movie from a users favorite list.
-- [ ] 1/3 pts: The clock should reflect the current watch later state of the movie.
+- [X] 3 pts: The clock should reflect the current watch later state of the movie.
 It should be filled in if the movie is in the watch later list or an outline if not in the watch later list.
 Clicking the clock button on a movie should add or remove the movie from a users watch later list.

 ---